 [ Rental property investor, rehabber or wholesaler?
 Get to know which investing strategy is the best fit for YOUR personality by attending a FREE real estate class offered in your local area. ]

 Any investor serious about making a name for themselves in the wholesale industry needs to have a buyers list.
 However, those who are new to the real estate landscape may not be in a position that has buyers lining up to purchase their properties.
 If this is you, don’t worry; you are not alone.
-It is important to note that every investor got their start somewhere, and none of them started with a buyers list.
+It is important to note that every investor started somewhere, and none started with a buyers list.
 Fortunately, there are ways to market your wholesale deals that don’t include referring to past contacts.
-While building a buyers list should be your ultimate goal, there are several viable marketing options that don’t include talking to previous contacts, not the least of which include the following strategies:
+While building a buyers list should be your ultimate goal, several viable marketing options don’t involve talking to previous contacts, not the least of which include the following strategies:

-In the event investors already know how to find buyers for their wholesale properties, they are well ahead of the game.
-However, there are several different marketing strategies that may elevate their business to a whole new level.
+If investors already know how to find buyers for their wholesale properties, they are well ahead of the game.
+However, several wholesale real estate marketing strategies may elevate their business to a whole new level.
 If you want to market your deals with a higher level of success, try implementing some of the following strategies:

-The best wholesale deal investors are well aware of the fact that their most trusted marketing asset is none other than their own buyers list.
-No other tool has the ability to sell a wholesale deal more efficiently than a list of interested contacts that you have already developed a working rapport with.
-That said, not unlike any other tool real estate wholesalers have come to rely on, a proper buyers list must be cultivated, maintained and organized.
+The best wholesale deal investors are well aware of the fact that their most trusted marketing asset is none other than their buyers list.
+No other tool can sell a wholesale deal more efficiently than a list of interested contacts with which you have already developed a working rapport.
+That said, not unlike any other tool real estate wholesalers have come to rely on, a proper buyers list must be cultivated, maintained, and organized.
 If yours isn’t, I highly recommend doing so before you even consider taking on your next deal.

-Provided your buyers list is in need of an overhaul, don’t hesitate to do a little spring cleaning.
+Provided your buyers list needs an overhaul, don’t hesitate to do a little spring cleaning.
 Be sure to update where necessary, but consider getting rid of contacts that are no longer worth keeping.
-Their presence on your list simply makes it less efficient, and therefore expendable.
+Their presence on your list makes it less efficient and therefore expendable.
 Say, for example, your list consists of a lot of old emails.
-If by chance they are no longer valid, there is a good chance they are hurting your deliverability rate.
+If, by chance, they are no longer valid by chance, there is a good chance they are hurting your deliverability rate.
 The valid emails on your list could end up being ignored without you even having any clue.

-Once you have determined which contacts are worth keeping, it’s time to preform some routine maintenance.
-Double check that you have all of the information you need.
-Are you fully aware of they types of deals each contact is interested in?
+Once you have determined which contacts are worth keeping, it’s time to perform some routine maintenance.
+Double-check that you have all of the information you need.
+Are you fully aware of the types of deals each contact is interested in?
 Are they even interested in a wholesale deal?
 Keep on top of your contacts, and be mindful of their intentions.
 The more you know about what they want, the easier it will be to offer them a deal in the future.

 At the risk of sounding cliché, how you do anything is how you do everything.
 Get in the habit of asking for all of the information you may need in the future.
 It could be the difference between landing a deal and not.

-I want to be perfectly clear here; the easier it is for your prospective buyers to digest the information you place in font of them, the better.
-Any attempt to barrage them with numbers and data that don’t have any context may actually scare them away, and could potentially prevent you from making the connection you had hoped for.
-Instead, you need to gather all of the information you have on a property and combine it into one concise, easy to read packet.
+I want to be clear here; the easier it is for prospective buyers to digest the information you place in front of them, the better.
+Any attempt to barrage them with numbers and data that don’t have any context may scare them away and could potentially prevent you from making the connection you had hoped for.
+Instead, you need to gather all of your information on a property and combine it into one concise, easy-to-read packet.
 In other words, you need to make it easy for any potential buyers to make a decision.

 Your main priority should be to provide them with information that is easily accessible and quick to digest.
 Time is money in the real estate industry, and the sooner they can come to a clear decision, the better.
 I recommend printing out the following information and creating a wholesale deal marketing package:

 The next time you attempt to wholesale a deal to your buyers list, I can assure you it is in your best interest to offer it to your most serious buyers first.
-While the amount of people you intend to inform could vary depending on the type of property, I highly recommend starting with 5 to 10 buyers that you know are both interested and capable of closing fast.
+While the number of people you intend to inform could vary depending on the type of property, I highly recommend starting with 5 to 10 buyers that you know are both interested and capable of closing fast.
 It’s not a coincidence that many investors tend to sell to the same buyers over and over.
-Once you have developed a working rapport with a trusted individual or company, you will understand how important this relationship is.
+Once you have developed a working rapport with a trusted individual or company, you will understand this relationship’s importance.

 Real estate, as I am sure you are aware, is a people business.
 If you can become a trustworthy wholesale supplier to a select few buyers, there is no reason for them not to continue doing business with you.
 In the end, everyone wins, and you most likely already have a buyer lined up before the property is under contract.

-In the event your most serious buyers pass on the opportunity, there is always the chance someone else on your buyers list will be interested.
+If your most serious buyers pass on the opportunity, there is always the chance someone else on your buyers list will be interested.
 After all, that’s what it’s there for, right?
 However, instead of calling each potential buyer, send out a massive email blast.
-There is no better way that I am aware of to reach such a broad audience in such a short period of time.
+There is no better way that I am aware of to reach such a broad audience in such a short period.

 One thing I like to do is to send a follow-up email immediately after someone accepts the deal.
 In doing so, a sense of urgency is created, and people will presumably act faster upon receiving your next email if they know someone else capitalized on a deal that was offered to them.

-Wholesale deals represent one of the best ways for investors to break into the real estate industry.
+Wholesale deals represent one of the best ways investors can break into the real estate industry.
 Due, in large part, to their low barrier of entry, wholesale deals are the preferred exit strategy for new investors.
-It is worth noting, however, that while easier to execute than their rehab counterparts, they still require an acute attention to detail and hard work; namely, finding buyers for your respective properties.
+However, it is worth noting that while easier to execute than their rehab counterparts, they still require acute attention to detail and hard work, namely, finding buyers for your respective properties.
 Fortunately, the strategies listed above should make things a lot easier.